Scunthorpe Steelworks: Jingye Group ownership

 It was reported in December 2024 that talks regarding the necessary investment at Scunthorpe Steelworks between the government and Jingye were in difficulty, with the government considering nationalising British Steel as a last resort if the discussions ultimately failed.
 The same report also stated that the plan for the second EAF at Teesside had been dropped.

+Government control

-In April 2025, the government brought the Steel Industry (Special Measures) Bill to an emergency sitting of parliament in order to give the Secretary of State for Business and Trade powers to direct the actions of British Steel, while stopping short of direct nationalisation.
+In April 2025, the Steel Industry (Special Measures) Act 2025 was passed during an emergency sitting of Parliament in order to give the Secretary of State for Business and Trade powers to direct the actions of British Steel, while stopping short of direct nationalisation.

+Nationalisation

+In May 2026, the government announced that, following an unsuccessful search for private investment, British Steel would be nationalised.
+Legislation to enable this was introduced in Parliament shortly afterwards.

+The nationalisation legislation received royal assent and became law as the Steel Industry (Nationalisation) Act 2026 on 15 July; British Steel was formally nationalised the following day.